Plant Guides12 min read

 Substrate-based systems had the greatest marketable yield and the best water use efficiency and energy use efficiency in the Hutchinson et al. study.
 Strawberry roots prefer a stable, moist environment with consistent oxygen access — substrate systems deliver exactly that.

-The University of New Hampshire research compared peat-based substrates (50% white peat, 25% white peat 0–20, 15% black peat fiber, 15% perlite) against peat-coir blends (10–30% white peat, 40% coco peat, 20% perlite).
+A SARE-funded study at the University of New Hampshire (grant report, not peer-reviewed) compared peat-based substrates (50% white peat, 25% white peat 0–20, 15% black peat fiber, 15% perlite) against peat-coir blends (10–30% white peat, 40% coco peat, 20% perlite).
 There was no significant difference in yield between the two, meaning coconut coir can partially replace peat without sacrificing production — a more sustainable option.

 For beginners, a Dutch bucket or drip system with perlite-coir mix is the simplest entry point.
-Fill 3- to 5-gallon buckets with 70% perlite and 30% coconut coir, set up a drip line from a reservoir, and you have a functioning system.
+Fill 11–19 L (3–5 gallon) buckets with 70% perlite and 30% coconut coir, set up a drip line from a reservoir, and you have a functioning system.

 Vertical Tower Systems — Best for Small Spaces

-Vertical towers ranked second in the Purdue study.
-A separate Mexican greenhouse study (Mendoza-Paredes et al., 2023) reported that a vertical hydroponic system achieved fruit yields of 21 kg/m², up to 35% more efficient than field cultivation or multi-tunnel greenhouse production.
-Note that these results reflect that study's specific climate and light conditions, which may differ from your setup — see the Light Requirements section below for how DLI affects yield.
+Vertical towers ranked second in the Hutchinson et al. study.
+A single trial published in Agro Productividad (Mendoza-Paredes et al., 2023) reported that a vertical hydroponic greenhouse system achieved fruit yields of 21 kg/m², up to 35% more efficient than field cultivation or multi-tunnel production under the same conditions.
 If you're growing in an apartment or balcony, vertical towers let you grow 20–30 plants in under one square meter of floor space.

 DWC (Deep Water Culture) — Proceed with Caution